Plan a one-to-one deployment event

 Here are some guidelines for setting up a successful event:

-Hold a small test event first: Regardless of the size of your deployment, it’s helpful to test the deployment process on a smaller group first to confirm and optimise the process.
+Hold a small test event first: Regardless of the size of your deployment, it’s helpful to test the deployment process on a smaller group first to confirm and optimize the process.
 This allows you to verify the time required to complete each step, then plan accordingly.

 Time the event appropriately: You need to distribute devices before they’re required for learning.
 If students are expected to use devices starting on the first day of school, then it’s important to schedule deployment events over the summer break.
 This may require announcing the events before the end of the previous school year.